nards-it/nards-db-backup/README.md

 - Docker (optional, for containerized deployment)
 - Python 3.9 (or compatible, e.g., 3.10 as per Dockerfile)
-- MySQL, PostgreSQL, PostGIS, PostgreSQL, Redis, MongoDB, or GraphDB database
+- MySQL, PostgreSQL, PostGIS, Redis, MongoDB, or GraphDB database

 ### Build using Docker